Menu

 Retirees must consider these costs when deciding whether an RIO mortgage suits them.
 Comparing different deals and providers can help minimise the overall cost of taking out an RIO mortgage.

-Best RIO Mortgage Rates UK In 2025
+Best RIO Mortgage Rates UK In May 2026

-Discover the latest RIO mortgage rates for 2025 and choose from fixed, variable, or discounted rates with some of the top providers, including Halifax, Lloyds, Leeds Building Society, and Santander.
+Discover the latest RIO mortgage rates for May 2026 and choose from fixed, variable, or discounted rates with some of the top providers, including Halifax, Lloyds, Leeds Building Society, and Santander.

-Retired Mortgages Interest Only With Fixed Rates
+Retired Mortgages Interest-Only With Fixed Rates

-Understanding the fixed rates offered by different mortgage providers is essential for retired UK homeowners considering retirement interest-only mortgages in 2025.
+Understanding the fixed rates offered by different mortgage providers is essential for retired UK homeowners considering retirement interest-only mortgages in 2026.

 Fixed-rate mortgages provide the security of a fixed interest rate for a set period, ensuring that monthly payments do not change during the fixed rate term.